daniel-hain/blog/README.md

          83,   32,   18,    6,    5, 1168, 1939,   30,  871,   58,    1,
         612], dtype=int32)
 ```
+Here, the tweets were padded to a length of 100 with pre-padding (leading 0s are attached to reach the same length for all tweets).

 But what kind of network do you expect me to build?